The Galaxy Stellar Mass-SFR-Size Relation in EAGLE, TNG100, and Observations

 The galaxy stellar mass–size relation has also been extensively studied across a wide range of redshifts \citep[e.g.][]{Daddi2005, Trujillo2007, Cimatti2008, McGrath_2008, vanDokkum2008, Szomoru2011, Newman2012, Barro2013, Dullo_2013, Poggianti2013, Shankar2013, Carollo2013, Cassata2013}.
 Observationally, galaxy sizes are found to increase with cosmic time, with more massive galaxies generally exhibiting larger sizes than their lower-mass counterparts.
 At fixed stellar mass, star-forming galaxies are systematically larger than quiescent systems \citep[e.g.][]{Shen2003, Ferguson2004, Trujillo2006, Elmegreen2007, Franx_2008, Toft2009, Bezanson2009, Williams2010, Szomoru2011, Wuyts2011, Dutton2011, Baldry2012, Mosleh2012, Ono2013, vanDerWel2014, Lange2015}.
 In addition, measured galaxy sizes show a systematic dependence on observed wavelength, reflecting variations in stellar populations and dust attenuation \citep[e.g.][]{Kelvin2012, Bond2014, Jia2024, vanderWel2024, Martorano2026}.

 In a classical scenario, galaxy size is thought to be closely related to the host dark matter halo spin, which is a result of tidal torque theory in the linear regime (e.g., \citealt{Peebles_1969, doroshkevich1970, Fall_Efstathiou_1980, white1984, barnes1987, Catelan_Theuns_1996}).
 During halo collapse and galaxy formation, gas radiates and cools while conserving specific angular momentum, resulting in flat rotating gaseous disks from which stars form.
 Angular momentum is thus transferred from gas to stars, building up spin and size of a galaxy (e.g. \citealt{Fall1980, Efstathiou1982, White1978, White1991, Mo1998, Dekel2014, Schaefer_2009_Review, Wang2022}).
 In reality, galaxies as dynamical systems suffer from various kinds of gravitational instability which influences the angular momentum and size of a galaxy.
+In particular, this instability is tightly coupled with local specific angular momentum across various morphological types \citep{Romeo2018,Romeo2023}.
 Not only so, their merging history and interacting environment also add complications to the above-mentioned classical halo collapse and disk formation scenario, in particular, galaxies are expected to grow significantly via galaxy mergers (e.g., \citealt{Naab2009, Hopkins2010, Oser2010, Oogi2013, Furong2017}).
 As a consequence, dark matter, gas and stars will all alter their angular momentum distributions and experience angular momentum exchange (e.g., \citealt{Zjupa2017,DeFelippis2017}), on its turn directly impacting galaxy size.